 First you start with the “Trinity” which is equal parts diced carrot, celery and onion.
 This gets browned in butter and extra virgin olive oil for about 5 minutes, or until soft and fragrant.

-Deglaze with white or red wine, allow the alcohol to burn off and add in the tomato paste, stir in until it is broken up then add the crushed tomatoes and bay leaves.
+Deglaze with white or red wine, allow the alcohol to burn off.
+Add the tomato paste, stir in until it is broken up then add the tomato paste and ground pork sausage.
+Brown until it is all cooked through, and add the thyme, crushed tomatoes and bay leaves.

 After a couple of hours you will see the sauce turn from bright red to a darker brownish red or burgundy color.
 The sauce should be thick enough to coat a spoon when you dip it in.

 The original recipe calls for tagliatelle pasta, a long, flat, wide pasta like ribbons.
 You can use any type of pasta you wish for this, however, I personally find rigatoni to be the best since it is thick and has ridges to hold the sauce in its tubular shape and in its outer ridges.

 Serve this with fresh grated cheese and enjoy!